-ng Inherent Risk a Social Care

-Category Current Controls Effectiveness

-Likelihood Impact Total Score

-Score score

-Resources Financial authorisation and management of disputes processes are in place with Cardiff and Vale University Health Board.
+2.2 Controllir ng Inherent Risk Category Current Controls Effectiveness of f controls Likelihood Impact Total Score Score score Resources Financial authorisation and management of disputes processes are in place with Cardiff and Vale University Health Board.
 Developed the ability to view both database systems via Vale IT.
 Implemented WCCIS within the Vale of Glamorgan Council whilst awaiting regional implementation by partner organisations.
 IT issues are escalated to Operational Manager for IT and Contact Centre issues are escalated to Head of Performance and Development.
 Joint Commissioning Board meets regularly to progress work for pooled arrangements.
 Contact Centre Development meetings are held fortnightly to review and monitor functions and future business streams.
 To further improve integrated services at our 'front door', we have commenced engagement work across the Contact Centre in relation to C1V Call Handlers, Customer Service Representatives for Adult Social Care and Call Handlers in relation to Health Services in order to further develop and enhance a more 'seamless' model of service provision in line with the recommendations arising from the Parliamentary Review.
-Joint transition meetings booked in across Cardiff and Vale on a monthly basis to develop a joint transition protocol which will include responsibilities of all partners (including mental health) within the transition process enabling a smoother transition process enabling a smoother transition for young people to adult mental health services.
-Agreement for a pooled arrangements for older person's care home placements across the three statutory 1 1

-Service Delivery & Well-being partners has been put in place.
-DEWIS Cymru Portal is providing more effective signposting for service users to adult services.
-Continued to develop the Customer 2 2 4

-Contact Centre as a single point of
+Joint transition meetings booked in across Cardiff and Vale on a monthly basis to develop a joint transition protocol which will include responsibilities of all partners (including mental health) within the transition process enabling a smoother transition for young people to adult mental health services.
+Agreement for a pooled arrangements for older person's care home placements across the three statutory 1 Service partners has been put in place.DEWIS Cymru Portal is providing 2 2 4 Delivery & Well-being more effective signposting for service users to adult services.
+Continued to develop the Customer Contact Centre as a single point of